raphaelcotty/meta-qbs/README.md

 URI: https://github.com/meta-qt5

-This layer add support for Qbs in Yocto.
+This layer adds support for Qbs in Yocto.

 Maintainers
 -----------